Kym Herjavec: 5678 Fitness

 In October 2015, Johnson announced that she would be releasing her first fitness DVD, 5678 Fitness, and a book entitled The 5678 Diet, in January 2016.

 5678 Fitness is a full-length at home fitness program based on cardio-Latin dance, combining high energy dance routines with a total body workout.
 In conjunction with the launch of her personal fitness and lifestyle brand, Kym Johnson shares her life lessons, nutrition and exercise plans, and entertainment style through anecdotes, recipes, and contributions from her celebrity dance partners in her first book The 5678 Diet.

 Personal life

 Johnson was previously engaged to Australian cricket player Shane Watson.
+She separated from Watson when she started dating her Australian Dancing with the Stars partner, Tom Williams.

 In September 2015, Johnson confirmed that she and her Dancing with the Stars season 20 partner, businessman Robert Herjavec, were in a relationship.
 On February 27, 2016, the couple became engaged.
-She and Herjavec married on July 31, 2016 in Los Angeles, and she has since changed her last name.
+She and Herjavec married on July 31, 2016, in Los Angeles, and she has since changed her last name.
 Herjavec gave birth to the couple's twins in 2018.